jundalisay/sp/content/en/research/benham/palmistry/part-2/chapter-11b.md

 If the band be refined, the subject will dress in taste, will have an eye for harmony in colorings, his home will be tastefully furnished, and he may do a little dabbling in writing or painting.

 From this class come the army of literary and art copyists.

-A chained line of Apollo (438) will indicate an utter lack of artistic talent, although the subject may be impressed with his own knowledge on matters of art, most of which is incorrect.
-These subjects do not realize their shallowness and most of their effort is expended in talk.

-In dealing with these lines, apply each one to the subject according to the world in which he moves, and give its defective operation to the affairs of that world.
-Color in the line of Apollo is not an important consideration, for this line does not bear upon the health of the subject.
-To a pink colored line give a better estimate of strength than one which is white or yellow.

-This is as far as color will be considered as affecting the line of Apollo.